Skip to main content

 “Then don’t toy with me.
 I am only a woman, Swadhin Da.
 Nobody asks me.
 People decide for me.
 I am sure your Meera Didi has not taught you about that.”
 Her last words made him look up at her as she vanished into the darkness of the room and shut the door behind her.
 For the first time, Swadhin felt that his respect was diminished in Abhaya’s fiery eyes.

 Kalyani had become used to life at the mission.
 She helped clean the premises at dawn and took a dip in the pond before the others woke up.
-While the people meditated she took out the beaded rosary she had tucked in her waist and said her prayers.
-Then she helped the cook, an older lady who was the mother of someone killed by Police torture to prepare the food.
+While the people meditated, she took out the beaded rosary she had tucked in her waist and said her prayers.
+Then she helped the cook, an older lady who was the mother of someone killed by Police torture, to prepare the food.
 Kalyani heard her lament in silence.
 She never asked what her son did to deserve such an end.
-She did not reveal her father was one of them.
-Within weeks she was called Didi by the children and Beti by the woman.
-Kalyani found this new identity came with bits of momentary happiness.
+She did not reveal that her father was one of them.
+Within weeks, she was called Didi by the children and Beti by the woman.
+Kalyani found that this new identity came with bits of momentary happiness.
 The children would bring her flowers for her worship, and the old woman would often urge her to take one of her semi-coloured clothes.
 Kalyani would refuse.
 It was perhaps one of the teachers who noticed Kalyani’s tattered clothes.
 She brought her a bunch of new ones.
 Fresh from the city.
 Kalyani cooked her own boiled food in a corner of the room given to her.

 Every Saturday, almost religiously Sharat would arrive with books, clothes and stationary for the children and money for the administration.
 The children would flock around him and hear stories.
 Before he left, inevitably he would appear at her threshold, push a few Paisa in the reluctant Kalyani’s hand and ask how she was.

-Bhalo.” was the only word Kalyani uttered to him and she did not lie.
-She was well, after a long time.
-The cost of her wellness sometimes did not let her sleep at night as she wept in guilt for her family.
-But Kalyani did not realise that every Saturday since dawn she would hum a tune while brooming the courtyard, put on her whitest of Thaan and keep peeping at the gates in between her prayers.
+Bhalo” was the only word Kalyani uttered to him, and she did not lie.
+She was well after a long time.
+The cost of her wellness sometimes did not let her sleep at night, as she wept in guilt for her family.
+But Kalyani did not realise that every Saturday since dawn, she would hum a tune while brooming the courtyard, put on her whitest of Thaan and keep peeping at the gates in between her prayers.

 Abhaya sat down on the mattress as she could now hear him moving the utensils around the courtyard.
 She looked up at the sunlight making a pattern as it came in a tiny streak of light from the Jaali of the ventilator.
 She thought about the man she was promised to.
-Her mother had said he was a little younger than her father but he was affluent.
+Her mother had said he was a little younger than her father, but he was affluent.
 He could provide for her.
-And if, unlike his other wives, she could give him an heir her luck would turn.
+And if, unlike his other wives, she could give him an heir, her luck would turn.
 People in the village would worship her.
 She would be her husband’s favourite wife.
 She would rule his heart.
 She would be a mother to a Jomidar.
 She would… Abhaya had stolen a glance at the picture left on her father’s desk when she went to clean it.
 The man had back-brushed hair with streaks of white on either side.
 His moustache was like that of the dacoits her mother talked of.
 She was at first amused and then scared.
 He was standing with his feet on the head of a tiger he had gunned down, the weapon still in his hand.
 Why did he choose her of all the people?
 Abhaya wondered if she would be allowed to write a letter or if Swadhin would take her to him directly.
 Would she greet him as a Babu or her husband?
-Would she touch his feet and that of his wives?
+Would she touch his feet and those of his wives?
 Would they like her?
 Her mother was almost their age.
 She suddenly wondered what Swadhin would think of the man.
 Of her.
 Was she marrying him because he was rich?
 Was she even fit for such a match?
 She remembered how strongly Swadhin felt about Ram Mohan Roy’s work.
-She was of legal age to marry but… Abhaya was suddenly annoyed at her thoughts.
+She was of legal age to marry, but… Abhaya was suddenly annoyed at her thoughts.
 Why did she care what Swadhin thought?
 How did it matter?
 He was not a saint himself.
 Meera looked older than him.
 She was not going to marry him and settle down.
 Abhaya was suddenly angry at Swadhin.
 Did he have no voice or opinion?
 Was he driven only by impulse?
 The impulse to impress his father?
 The impulse to have Meera?
 Did the books he read teach him nothing?
-Abhaya inhaled as the door opened once again and he arrived with the bowl of food and the book in hand.
+Abhaya inhaled as the door opened once again, and he arrived with the bowl of food and the book in hand.
 Abhaya sat down to eat as he started reading the third chapter.
 Abhaya had finished eating but was waiting for Swadhin to finish reading.

 “What do you think so far?”
 He asked politely, removing his glasses as he wiped the sweat off his nose and forehead.